 Businesses should note that IOSS intermediaries have a number of requirements placed upon them in order for them to operate, including monetary guarantees, which must be thoroughly considered by any business before entering into an agreement.

-The IOSS scheme only allows for output VAT payments and does not allow for any reclaim of input VAT.
+Please note, the IOSS scheme only allows for output VAT payments and does not allow for any reclaim of input VAT.
 Separate refunds will be given if VAT is incurred in a country where a seller is without valid registration.

 All parcels can be tracked using the international shipment tracking website, Ship24.
 Regardless of whichever delivery agreement parcels are sent under, including IOSS, DDP or DDU, you can still track any registered parcel end-to-end with Ship24.
 All you need is your package tracking number, to begin tracking parcels with over 1,000 couriers, logistics companies and online marketplaces.

 IOSS is a new EU VAT ruling and only applies to sales to customers within the EU.
 IOSS is additional to your normal VAT accounting and administrative requirements.
 If you are based outside of the EU, you will still need to adhere to the VAT requirements of your own country in addition to the IOSS system.
+As your IOSS intermediary, Ship24 can help solve all of these issues easily and will guide you in order to make sure you meet IOSS obligations and benefit fully from the scheme.
+Find out more by chatting with our friendly team on the chat box on screen or send us an email to be put directly in contact with our expert, internaitonal staff.

 You can still continue to sell goods within the EU via the Delivery Duty Unpaid service, which puts the responsibility of all additional import taxes on the transporter (or customs declarant), or use a Delivery Duty Paid solution through a special arrangement.
 However, all goods delivered to the EU will be charged, including those with the value of 22 euros or less, which were tax-exempt prior to the new EU VAT rules which came into effect on July 1, 2021.
 So yes, VAT will be charged to non-EU countries.